 As general rule, higher price machines will use more of these specialist parts, whereas cheaper machines will be forced to use more solo bike components to keep the price down.

 You won’t find the tandem equivalent of a BSO (Bicycle Shaped Object) for only a few hundred pounds, as the extra complexity and low volumes make the category unappealing to the mass market brands.
 Brands such as Simmonshohn and Viking have produced machines at around £500 in the past, but Viking's don't seem to be available at the time of writing and nor do Simmonsohn's which started at £850 last time they were available.
 Things really start to get interesting as you approach £1,000, which is where some mainstream brands such as Dawes enter the fray.

 There seems to be a sweetspot for tandems as you approach £2,000, with more brands and significantly better machinery on offer.
 For specialist brands such as Orbit or Thorn this is merely the start of a range that really does justify the comment “you could buy a car for that price” at the other end.

 As prices climb towards £3,000 and beyond, the machinery does get better, but it is case of diminishing returns: just as with solo bikes, a doubling of price does not bring twice the performance – although you do find some very nice bikes.

-A good tandem frame is more than just two solo frames stuck together, but many people have done that over the years – although not normally as well as this.
+A good tandem frame is more than just two solo frames stuck together, but many people have done that over the years – although not normally as well as the late great Sheldon Brown.